dinhhluu/carbon_emission_analysis/README.md

 |Software & Services|46544.00|
 |Media|23017.00|

+The results above show the top 10 industry groups with the highest carbon emissions.
+These industries should prioritize immediate actions to reduce their carbon footprint, with a strong focus on adopting green and sustainable production practices.
+Especially, Industries like Electrical Equipment & Machinery and Automobiles & Components contribute the most to carbon emissions, making them key priorities for green innovation and emission reduction.

 ### We identify the countries with the highest carbon emissions by aggregating data at the country level.

 ```